vfarcic/cncf-demo/manuscript/secrets/azure.md

     --vault-name $KEYVAULT \
     --value '{"password": "YouWillNeverFindOut"}'

-# Now navigate to the newly established Azure Key-Vault.
+# Navigate to the newly established Azure Key-Vault.
 # Then select Role Assignment (IAM).
 # Select the member aks-external-secrets-example-agentpool and
 #   assign the role Key Vault Secret Officer to the member.